Subject of the Agreement

-Subject of the agreement is the entire uploaded research dataset and associated metadata from the data provider to the FDAT repository.
+The subject of the agreement is the entire research dataset and associated metadata uploaded by the data provider to the FDAT repository.

-The parties to this agreement, the individual providing research data and the Eberhard Karls University of Tübingen (represented by the IKM, hereinafter referred to as the repository operator), agree that the data provided will be used under the conditions outlined below.
+The parties to this agreement, the individual providing research data and the Eberhard Karls University of Tübingen (represented by the IKM, hereinafter referred to as the repository operator), agree that the data provided will be used under the conditions set out below.

 Obligations and Rights of the Repository Operator

-The operator reserves the right to reject the inclusion of data and other materials if there are concerns about the legal admissibility of archiving and/or publication.
-If the operator becomes aware of any unlawful use or violation of legal requirements after publication, they reserve the right to block or remove the affected data from the repository independently.
+The operator reserves the right to reject data and other materials if there are doubts about the legal admissibility of archiving and/or publication.
+If the Operator becomes aware of any unlawful use or violation of the law after publication, the Operator reserves the right to independently block or remove the data in question from the repository.

-All accepted data records will be published through the repository and will be assigned a persistent identifier (DOI), making the data uniquely referenceable and citable.
+All accepted datasets will be published through the repository and will be assigned a persistent identifier (DOI), making the data uniquely referenced and citable.

 Data Curation

-The uploaded data will not be subject to scientific review by the repository operator itself.
-However, the operator will implement a peer review-based data curation methodology, in which project-affiliated data curators will take on this task.
+The uploaded data will not be scientifically reviewed by the repository operator itself.
+However, the operator will implement a peer-review based data curation methodology where data curators associated with the project will undertake this task.

 Retention Period

-The guaranteed minimum duration of archiving for research data is 10 years, which is in line with the recommendations of the German Research Foundation in the context of ensuring good scientific practice.
+The minimum guaranteed retention period for research data is 10 years, in line with the German Research Foundation's recommendations for ensuring good scientific practice.

 Continuous Development

-The operator is continuously developing FDAT and reserves the right to adapt the service both technically and organizationally, and to discontinue operation at any time or replace it with another service.
-If FDAT is discontinued, data, metadata, and other materials will be retained for the remaining agreed period of time.
+The operator is constantly developing FDAT and reserves the right to adapt the service both technically and organisationally and to discontinue the service at any time or to replace it with another service.
+If FDAT is discontinued, data, metadata and other materials will be retained for the remaining agreed period.

 Bitstream Preservation

-The operator will not alter the data content uploaded to the repository.
-No migration to new file formats will take place, instead, the so-called bitstream preservation method will be applied.
+The operator will not alter the content of data uploaded to the Repository.
+There will be no migration to new file formats, instead the so-called bitstream preservation method will be applied.
 However, the permanent usability and interpretability of the data cannot be guaranteed, as it depends on the availability of the necessary software to read the data.
-The operator reserve the right to convert the data other file formats; the original data will be preserved in this case.
+The repository operator reserves the right to convert the data into other file formats, in which case the original data will be preserved.

 Data Backup

-Data and metadata in FDAT will be stored on long-term storage hardware provided by the Computing Center of the University.
-All data will be backed up and kept in multiple copies in spatially separated locations (geo-redundancy).
-The operator reserves the right to move the data to other servers under their control.
+Data and metadata in FDAT are stored on long-term storage hardware provided by the University Computing Center of the University.
+All data will be backed up and multiple copies will be kept in separate locations (geo-redundancy).
+The operator reserves the right to move data to other servers under its control.

 Obligations and Rights of the Data Provider